-In 2004, a group of grandmothers in Lakota country — an area comprised of nine Indian reservations in North and South Dakota — asked us to investigate and help them prevent South Dakota's Department of Social Services from removing their grandchildren from their families.
+In 2004, Madonna Thunder Hawk and a group of grandmothers in Lakota country — an area comprised of nine Indian reservations in North and South Dakota — asked us to investigate and help them prevent South Dakota's Department of Social Services from removing their grandchildren from their families.
 The investigation uncovered that drugging and routine patterns of physical and mental abuse of Native children in foster care were leading to high levels of youth suicide.

 These atrocities, a direct violation of the Indian Child Welfare Act (ICWA) — a federal law enacted in 1978 — inspired the formation of the Lakota People’s Law Project (LPLP).
 It was time to put a stop to the cycles of injustice leading to the slow genocide of the Lakota.

 Our first program, the ongoing Lakota Child Rescue Project, launched in 2005 to assist the return of Lakota children to their families, tribes, and communities.
 An initial investigation uncovered drugging and routine patterns of physical and mental abuse of Native children in South Dakota's foster care system, leading to high levels of youth suicide.